cooervo/unit-testing-react-hooks-notes/README.md

  ------
  ### Exports / Imports
  Due to mocking and to create convention it is better to always use similar approaches in the project.
- * Please prefer default exports.
+ * Prefer default exports these are the easiest to mock with jest.
- * Exporting const or functions is okay although these are a bit more difficult to mock than default exports.
+ * Exporting <Components> as non default const or functions is okay-ish, although these are a bit more difficult to mock than default exports.
- * Please avoid barrel exports they are more difficult to mock.
+ * Please avoid barrel exports they are much more difficult to mock.

 -----
 ### General tips